staog/bash-scripts/web-dev-quick-start/README.md

 2. List all the files and directories in your current directory
 3. Create brand new directory for your project

 If you choose third option, this script will make new directory with some basic files for your project, but first you need to pick a name for that directory.
 Inside of your newly created directory you will find index.html file (which will include base web page structure).
-There will also be css directory with main.css file (which will include Eric Meyer's reset) and js directory where you will find main.js file (which will be almost empty ;)).
+There will also be css directory with main.css file (which will include Eric Meyer's reset) and js directory where you will find main.js file.
 When that's done, it will open newly created project directory in Atom text editor.
 If you're not using Atom and don't want this to happen, just delete line 154 (atom .) from the script and that's it.

 Enjoy!